hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/09_quasi_alignment_salmon_sbatch.md

 ## Learning Objectives

-* Create a job submission script to run Salamon on all samples in the dataset
+* Create a job submission script to run Salmon on all samples in the dataset

 ## Running Salmon on multiple samples

 In class we talked in depth about how the Salmon algorithm works, and provided the command required to run Salmon on a single sample.
 In this lesson we walk through the steps required to **efficiently run Salmon on all samples** in the dataset.
 Unlike our experience with FastQC, where we could use one command and simply provide all files with the use of a wildcard (`*`), Salmon is only able to take a single file as input.

 Rather than typing out the Salmon command six times, we will use **a for loop to iterate over all FASTQ files in our dataset** (inside the `raw_fastq` directory).
-Furthermore, rather than running this for loop interactively, we will put the for loop inside a text file and create a **job submission script**.
+Furthermore, rather than running this `for` loop interactively, we will put the it inside a text file and create a **job submission script**.

 ### Create a job submission script to run Salmon in serial

-Let's start by opening up a script in `vim`:
+Let's start by opening up a text file in `vim`:

 ```
 $ vim salmon_all_samples.sbatch
 ```

-Begin the script with a **shebang line**.
+Begin the script starting with the **shebang line**.

 ```bash
 #!/bin/bash